IQ and the Wealth of Nations: National IQ estimates

 The result claims that Hong Kong has the highest national IQ estimate with 107, followed by South Korea with 106.

+The result also claims that Mali was the lowest national IQ estimate with 54, followed by Nepal at 56.

 Central to the book's thesis is a tabulation of what Lynn and Vanhanen believe to be the average IQs of the world's nations.
 Rather than do their own IQ studies, the authors average and adjust existing studies and use other methods to create estimates.

 For 104 of the 185 nations, no studies were available.
 In those cases, the authors have used an estimated value by taking averages of the IQs of neighboring or comparable nations.
 For example, the authors arrived at a figure of 84 for El Salvador by averaging their calculations of 79 for Guatemala and 88 for Colombia.
 Including those estimated IQs, the correlation of IQ and GDP is 0.62.

 To obtain a figure for South Africa, the authors averaged IQ studies done on different ethnic groups, resulting in a figure of 72.
 The figures for Colombia, Peru, and Singapore were arrived at in a similar manner.

 In some cases, the IQ of a country is estimated by averaging the IQs of countries that are not actually neighbors of the country in question.
 For example, Kyrgyzstan's IQ is estimated by averaging the IQs of Iran and Turkey, neither of which is close to Kyrgyzstan—China, which is a geographic neighbor, is not counted as such by Lynn and Vanhanen.
 This is because ethnic background is assumed to be more important than proximity to other nations when determining national IQ.

 To account for the Flynn effect (an increase in IQ scores over time), the authors adjusted the results of older studies upward by a number of points.